 Welcome to Slate Fork Country!

-The year is 1978.
+It's late winter 1978.
 The nation is Star Wars crazy and disco drunk, and a California band calling itself "Van Halen" has just released its debut album.

 Timetable